Marfan Syndrome

 Non-pharmacological Treatments

-- Regular echocardiographic monitoring to assess aortic root size and progression of dilation.
+Regular cardiovascular monitoring with echocardiography to assess aortic root size and valve function.

-- Restriction of intense physical activities and contact sports to reduce risk of aortic dissection.
+Avoidance of strenuous physical activity and contact sports to reduce risk of aortic dissection.

-- Elective aortic root surgery when dilation exceeds threshold size to prevent rupture.
+Elective surgical repair of the aortic root when dilation exceeds threshold size or rapid growth occurs.

 Prevention